13 potential e-commerce M&As to watch out for in India in 2013

 (Edited by Sanghamitra Mandal)

 Accel India Management Co.
 Pvt.
-Ltd. is a venture capital firm with $329 million asset under management.
+Ltd. is a venture capital firm with $329 million under management.
 It provides seed and early stage capital to companies operating in India.
 The firm seeks to invest in infrastructure, technology, internet and consumer services, mobile, software and cloud-enabled services, media, life sciences and consumer products sectors.
 The company was founded in 2008 and is based in Bangalore, Karnataka with additional offices in Silicon Valley, New York and London.